 Bengough Credit Union is a for profit corporation governed by The Credit Union Act, 1998 in the Province of Saskatchewan, Canada.
-The Credit Union's registered office is located in Bengough, Saskatchewan.
+The Credit Union's registered office is located at 260 Main Street, Bengough, Saskatchewan.
 The Credit Union provides financial services to customers through three branches in Bengough and the surrounding area.